On Tipu trail — Mysore: The Tiger is not the darling in city that is split down the middle

 However, ask anyone within the precincts of the palace about the history of Tipu Sultan and each one has a different story to tell.
 Outside the palace gates, the city is more ambiguous about the history of the Mysore tiger.
 While there are some who applaud the Sultan’s sacrifice for the nation, there are others who hold up the act of seizing the Wodeyar throne by his father as most significant.
 Then there are those who accuse him of torturing Hindus.
 “Mysore is actually quite indifferent towards Tipu Sultan,” explains Malappa.

 The variegated narrative of the Tiger’s history neatly translates into a variety of political opinions that residents of Mysore hold.
-In the days immediately preceding the Legislative Assembly elections, the city that falls under the Chamundeshwari constituency of Mysore district has a series of voices that oscillate among the Congress, BJP and the JD(S).
+In the days immediately preceding the Legislative Assembly elections, the city that consists of three constituencies- Krishnaraja, Chamaraja, and Narasimharaja- has a series of voices that oscillate among the Congress, BJP and the JD(S).
 In 2013, G.T.
 Deve Gowda of the JD(S) had won from the constituency.
 It is too early to call who the voters are favouring this time.

 The many hues of Tipu’s history